The Basics: Overview

 - What the side effects could be

 Ask your doctor or nurse questions to be sure you understand how to use your medicine.
 Take notes to help you remember the answers.
 You can even ask to record the instructions on your phone.
+Check out these questions to ask your doctor or nurse.

 You can also ask a pharmacist if you forget how to use a medicine or you don’t understand the directions.
 Use these tips to talk with a pharmacist about your medicines.